JMAConsulting/biz.jmaconsulting.grantapplications/README.md

 The 4.4 release of Grant Application Pages Extension (previously known as Grant Profiles Extension) adds support for:
 * An individual applying for a grant on behalf of an organization.
 * Short codes for WordPress.
+* Saving a draft grant application until it is ready to be submitted.

 Installation
 ------------